ryanlintott/FrameUp/README.md

 ```

 ### Custom FULayout
-The FrameUp layout protocol requires you to define which axes are fixed, the maximum item size, and a function that takes view sizes and ouputs view offsets.
+The FrameUp layout protocol requires you to define which axes are fixed, the maximum item size, and a function that takes view sizes and outputs view offsets.

 Below is an example layout that arranges views on left and right sides of a central line.